nabeelvalley/docs/src/content/docs-md/go/basics.md

 Create a new folder and in it you can define the package name and some functions in it

+All files within the folder should have the same package name, for example the file `mypackage/mypackage.go` would look like so:

 ```go
 package mypackage